-EFFECTIVE IN 2023 all cars in SMX shall be equipped with a safety fuel cell complying with the GCR specifications (GCR 9.3.26), except where the stock fuel tank is located between the axle center lines and within the main chassis structure (i.e., frame rails, etc.).
+All cars in SMX shall be equipped with a safety fuel cell complying with the GCR specifications (GCR 9.3.26), except where the stock fuel tank is located between the axle center lines and within the main chassis structure (i.e., frame rails, etc.).
 Stock fuel tank shall remain in its stock location, or as otherwise specified in the GCR.